Build on Android

 Prompt parameters

-Each payment also requires a set of PromptParameters, consisting of a mode and a set of additionalPaymentMethods that buyers can use for a payment.
+Each payment also requires PromptParameters, consisting of a mode and additionalPaymentMethods available to buyers.
 At this time, KEYED (a manually entered credit card payment) is the only additional payment method available.

-Square provides a payment prompt screen that displays a UI to buyers prompting them to swipe, insert, or tap their card, depending on the payment options available.
+Square provides a payment prompt screen that displays a UI prompting buyers to swipe, tap, or insert their card, depending on the payment options available.
 To use this screen, set PromptParameters.mode to DEFAULT.
 If you want to create your own custom payment prompt screen instead of using the default, set PromptParameters.mode to CUSTOM.

 Link to section